 Set a publication date

-You’ve been thinking about writing a book or maybe you’ve already started.
+You’ve been thinking about writing a book, or maybe you’ve already started.
 Set a publication date.
 Not just in your head.
-Write the name of your book and the publication date (month or season, like Fall 2016) into the bio on your website and on all of your social media channels.
+Write the name of your book and the publication date (month or season, like Fall 2018) into the bio on your website and on all of your social media channels.
 Tell your friends and family and anyone that will listen that this is the year your book WILL be published.

 You don’t have to go it alone.
 Get hooked up with local critique groups or online writing groups to help perfect your work.
 Find a writing partner to share the ups and downs of the writing journey.
-Or, seek out the help of a writing or publishing coach to help guide you to publication.
+Or, seek out the help of a writing or book coach to help guide you to publication.

 You can do this!
 Let’s make this year the year to stand in your greatness!